jgarcia4444/npr_cli_news_reader/README.md

 ## Usage

-In Terminal enter:
+In Terminal enter once installed:

-  ruby -Ilib ./bin/npr_cli_news_reader
+  irb
+  > NprCliNewsReader::Run.start

 This command will start up the CLI application